tomatolog/manticore/docs/9_api_reference/querying/addquery.rst

 products grouped by vendor.
 Without multi-query, you would have to run several queries which perform essentially the same search and retrieve the same matches, but create result sets differently.
-With multi-query, you simply pass all these queries in a single batch and Sphinx optimizes the redundant full-text search internally.
+With multi-query, you simply pass all these queries in a single batch and Manticore optimizes the redundant full-text search internally.

 ``AddQuery()`` internally saves full current settings state along with